rgantt/collecting-tools/README.md

   - Condition (loose, CIB, new)
   - Purchase source and price
   - Acquisition date
+- Maintain a wishlist of games you want to acquire
-- Search your collection by name, console, or condition
+- Search your collection and wishlist by name or console
 - Edit existing entries
 - Automatically fetch and track current market prices from PriceCharting
 - Integration with PriceCharting for game identification and price tracking